-Due to the coronavirus (COVID-19) pandemic and under Executive Order by Governor Whitmer, all WISD student programs and offices are closed through 4/13/2020.
+Due to the coronavirus (COVID-19) pandemic and under Executive Order by Governor Whitmer, all WISD offices are currently closed to the public.

-Thank you to our WISD community for your continued patience and understanding as WISD administration continues to monitor the COVID-19 situation as it rapidly evolves.
+Thank you to our WISD community for your continued patience and understanding as WISD administration continues to monitor the COVID-19 situation as it evolves.
 Like all of you, we are concerned about the impact it will have on the health and safety of our students, families, staff, and broader community.
-The decision to close our WISD programs was not made lightly, but one based on the fact that WISD’s students are more likely to be medically fragile and/or immuno-compromised.
-WISD serves a high-risk population for whom the Centers for Disease Control and Prevention (CDC), Washtenaw County Health Department (WCHD), and Governor Whitmer strongly recommend staying at home.

 If you have any questions or concerns about coronavirus, please contact us via our COVID-19 Let’s Talk portal so we can ensure all questions and concerns are addressed.